STORM: Segment, Track, and Object Re-Localization from a Single Image: Experimental Evaluation

 \subsection{Segmentation Quality and Efficiency}

-To answer \textbf{Q2}, we evaluate the quality and the precision of the generated segmentation masks of the segmentation module (SOM) of STORM on several established benchmarks.
+To answer \textbf{RQ2}, we evaluate the quality and the precision of the generated segmentation masks of the segmentation module (SOM) of STORM on several established benchmarks.

-Our experiments are conducted on $5$ core test datasets from the BOP benchmark suite~\cite{hodavn2020bop}: LM‑O, T‑LESS~\cite{Hodan2017TLESS}, TUD‑Light~\cite{Hodan2018BOP}, HomebrewedDB~\cite{kaskman2019homebreweddb}, and YCB‑Video~\cite{xiang2017posecnn}.
-BOP (Benchmark for 6D Object Pose Estimation) is unified framework to evaluate pose estimation systems under consistent protocols with challenging conditions such as occlusion in the real-world scenario, symmetries, and background clutter.
-The selected benchmarks span $95$ distinct objects types, encompassing textured and textureless objects, symmetric and asymmetric shapes, of both household and industrial items, providing a diverse testbed to test segmentation quality.
+Our experiments are conducted on $5$ core test datasets from the BOP benchmark suite~\cite{hodavn2020bop}: LM-O, T-LESS~\cite{Hodan2017TLESS}, TUD-Light~\cite{hodavn2020bop}, HomebrewedDB~\cite{kaskman2019homebreweddb}, and YCB-Video~\cite{xiang2017posecnn}.
+BOP (Benchmark for 6D Object Pose Estimation) is a unified framework for evaluating pose estimation systems under consistent protocols with occlusions, symmetries, and cluttered backgrounds.
+The selected benchmarks span $95$ distinct object types, encompassing textured and textureless objects, symmetric and asymmetric shapes, and both household and industrial items, providing a diverse testbed for segmentation quality.

-We compare STORM against the strongest publicly available systems on the BOP leaderboard.
-The baselines include ZebraPoseSAT-EffiNetB4~\cite{su2022zebrapose} and Mask R-CNN~\cite{He2017MaskRCNN}, which are fine-tuned per object category, as well as NOCTIS, LDSeg, MUSE, Prisma-MPG-Complex, NIDS, SAM6D~\cite{lin2024sam}, CNOS, and ViewInvDet.
+We compare STORM against the strongest publicly available systems on the BOP leaderboard: ZebraPoseSAT--EffNetB4~\cite{su2022zebrapose}, CosyPose~\cite{labbe2020cosypose} and Mask R-CNN~\cite{He2017MaskRCNN}, which are fine-tuned per object category, as well as NOCTIS, LDSeg, MUSE, Prisma-MPG-Complex, NIDS, SAM6D~\cite{lin2024sam}, CNOS, and ViewInvDet.
 Most baselines are distributed solely as executable packages via the BOP Challenge website without linked peer-reviewed publications, collectively referred to as the BOP Challenge Leaderboard\footnote{\url{https://bop.felk.cvut.cz/challenges/}}.
 STORM is evaluated under the same protocol for a fair comparison.

-We train the SOM model on the BOP-Classic-Core training set using rendered reference images from 16 uniformly sampled spherical viewpoints, enabling HSFA to learn object-centric correspondences from these renderings (see Appendix for complete training details).
+The final SOM release is trained once offline from BOP training splits (LM, LM-O, T-LESS, TUD-L, HB, and YCB-V) and auxiliary segmentation data from SA-V and RUAPC.
+BOP \textit{test} scenes and images are never used for SOM training, and we do not fine-tune or adapt the model per object at evaluation time.
+At evaluation time on BOP, SOM can use between $1$ and $16$ rendered reference views per object, including the single-reference case, to condition HSFA for reference--query alignment.
+Unless otherwise stated, the main comparison in Table~\ref{tab:bop_matrix_sic} uses a single reference view ($k=1$) with language conditioning, matching the single-reference setting emphasized by STORM.